Eryxo: Demise of Learchus

-Reign of Battus
+Reign of Battus III

-When Battus was proclaimed King, soldiers that served the Egyptian Pharaoh Amasis II were present.
-Amasis became an ally to the late Learchus.
-In avenging the death of Learchus, Amasis wanted to declare war on the Cyrenaeans and the Pharaoh had sent messengers to the royal family about this.
-It was at this time, that the mother of Amasis that died and Amasis was preparing her funeral.
-Polyarchus decided to travel to Egypt to state his condolences to Amasis.
-Eryxo and Critola would not allow Polyarchus to travel alone, and they travelled with him to save Cyrenaica.
+When Battus III was proclaimed King, soldiers that served the Egyptian Pharaoh Amasis II were present.
+Amasis had been an ally to Learchus, and, to avenge his ally's death, planned to declare war on the Cyrenaeans.
+At this same time, the mother of Amasis died, and Amasis was preparing her funeral; Polyarchus decided to travel to Egypt to give his condolences to Amasis.
+Eryxo and Critola would not allow Polyarchus to travel alone, and they travelled with him, in hopes of to saving Cyrenaica.

-When the three reached the court of the Egyptian Pharaoh and gave their condolences to Amasis, others admired them for the purpose of their travel.
+When the three reached the court of the Egyptian Pharaoh and gave their condolences, others admired them for the purpose of their travel.
 Amasis did little to applaud the chastity and fortitude of the three, so he honored Polyarchus’ mother and sister with presents and royal attendance which Amasis had sent the three back to Cyrene.
 Amasis withdrew his soldiers from Cyrenaica.
 The fate of Eryxo's afterwards is unknown.